vassmate/RestfulWebService/README.md

 # RestfulWebService
-Repository for a restful web service exercise
+Repository for a restful web service exercise.

-# Used resources:
+# Used resources

 - Apache Maven
 - Spring MVC